In production with U.S. mortgage servicers

 Frequently asked questions

-Is the score auditable line-by-line?
+Is every exception auditable line-by-line?

 Request a portfolio assessment